Abraham Sarmiento: Martial law years

 President Ferdinand Marcos declared martial law in September 1972.
 During this time, Sarmiento's eldest son, Ditto, was a student at the University of the Philippines.
 Ditto became the editor-in-chief of the official university newspaper, the Philippine Collegian, and under his leadership, the paper began publishing editorials critical of Marcos and martial law.
 When Ditto was arrested in 1976, Sarmiento spent months negotiating with government officials to obtain his son's release.
 Ditto was released after seven months, but died within a year after his health was aggravated by the conditions of his imprisonment.

 After the death of his son, Sarmiento was visibly active in human rights and anti-Marcos groups.
 He co-founded the National Union for Democracy and Freedom, the Philippine Organization for Human Rights, and the National Union for Liberation.
 He was among the founders of the United Nationalists Democratic Organizations (UNIDO), and served as its secretary-general from 1981 to 1983.
 From 1985 to 1987, Sarmiento served as the Chief Legal Counsel and Member of the Governing Council of the Lakas ng Bayan (LABAN).
 It would be under the auspices of UNIDO and LABAN that Corazon Aquino and Salvador Laurel would form their presidential ticket that challenged Marcos in the 1986 presidential elections.
 Sarmiento was also a member of the executive committee and National Council of the Bagong Alyansang Makabayan (BAYAN) from 1985 to 1987.

 In 1979, Sarmiento co-authored a book, The Road Back to Democracy, with former Philippine President Diosdado Macapagal and three others.
 Later that year, he and Manuel Concordia published a book, Ang Demokrasya sa Pilipinas, which led to their arrest on charges of subversion and inciting to sedition.
 They were later placed under house arrest.

+By 1983, after the assassination of Ninoy Aquino, who was then the secretary general of the Liberal Party, Sarmiento became his successor.
+As secretary general, Sarmiento boycotted the 1984 Batasang Pambansa (parliamentary) election.